CumulusNetworks/docs/content/cumulus-linux-52/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 PTP profiles are a standardized set of configurations and rules intended to meet the requirements of a specific application.
 Profiles define required, allowed, and restricted PTP options, network restrictions, and performance requirements.

 Cumulus Linux supports the following profiles:
 - *Default* is the profile specified in the IEEE 1588 standard.
 If you do not choose a profile or perform any optional configuration, the PTP software initializes with default values in the standard.
-The default profile addresses some common applications, such as Industrial Automation.
-It does not have any network restrictions and is the first profile tested in qualification of equipment.
+The default profile addresses some common applications and does not have any network restrictions.
 - *ITU-T G.8275.1* is the PTP profile for use in telecom networks that require phase or time-of-day synchronization.
 Each device in the network must participate in the PTP protocol.

 To configure the switch to use the ITU-T G.8275.1 profile: